GraemeMalcolm/xyz/Instructions/Labs/LAB_00_lab_setup_instructions.md

     > [!Note]: If you receive a prompt that you are installing the module from an untrusted repository, select **Yes to All** to proceed with the setup.

-4. In Windows PowerShell, use the following command to change directories to the folder containing the automation scripts. <!-- Change path when labs are moved to production repo -->
+4. In Windows PowerShell, use the following command to change directories to the folder containing the automation scripts.

     ```powershell
     cd C:\labfiles\data-engineering-ilt-deployment\Allfiles\00\artifacts\environment-setup\automation\